ISO 20022 XML transition

 Payment messages customers send to us

-Starting in March 2023, customers can send most payment messages to us in either MT or MX format.
+Customers can continue to send most payment messages to us in either MT or MX format.

 Statement and advice messages we send to customers

-• We’ll continue to support statement and advice messages in MT format until November 2025.
+• We’ll continue to support statement and advice messages in MT and MX format after November 2025.

-• Cash management messages sent through FileAct transmission.
-If customers currently receive these messages in MX format, they will continue to receive them in MX format.
+• If customers currently receive cash management messages in MX format through FileAct transmission, they will continue to receive them in MX format.

 Learn more